OfficeDev/ews-java-api/readme.md

 # Getting Started with the EWS JAVA API

-## Using the EWS JAVA API For https
+## Using the EWS JAVA API for https

 To make an environment secure, you must be sure that any communication is with "trusted" sites whose identity you can be sure of.
 SSL uses certificates for authentication — these are digitally signed documents which bind the public key to the identity of the private key owner.

 For testing the application with https, no additional code is required to be added as the code is inbuilt with the API.

-## Accessing EWS by Using the EWS JAVA API
+## Accessing EWS by using the EWS JAVA API
 To access EWS by using the EWS JAVA API, all you need is an instance of the ExchangeService class, as shown in the following example.
 ```
 ExchangeService service = new ExchangeService(ExchangeVersion.Exchange2010_SP2);